2025–26 Campionato Sammarinese di Calcio

 The 2025–26 Campionato Sammarinese di Calcio is the 41st season of league competition in San Marino, in which the country's 15 amateur football teams and the San Marino Academy U22 compete.
 The season began on 29 August 2025.

-The winners qualify for the 2026–27 UEFA Champions League first qualifying round.
+The winners (Tre Fiori) qualify for the 2026–27 UEFA Champions League first qualifying round.
 The Conference League play-off and 2025–26 Coppa Titano winners qualify for the 2026–27 UEFA Conference League first qualifying round.